AI & Automation

 Paraglide's AI agents manage high-volume 2-way conversations in 40+ languages, support multi-entity and multi-region AR operations, and sync commitments, disputes, and exceptions back to ERP in real time with SOX-ready audit trails.
 This conversation automation removes the bottleneck that prevents AR teams from scaling and freeing them to focus on high-value accounts and credit risk.

-2. Smarter Collection Management and Prioritisation
+2. Smarter collection management and prioritisation

 Machine learning evaluates payment risk, so AR teams focus their effort on stopping a payment issue: